rdiverdi/rdiverdi.github.io/index.md

 </video>
 </p>

 This was the first project at Olin.
 The goal was to design a hopping toy inspired by an insect.
-This is inspired by the click beetle, which flips istelf over by folding itself in half fast enough to fling itself in the air. [click here for more about how it works](des_nat.html)
+This is inspired by the click beetle, which flips itself over by folding itself in half fast enough to fling itself in the air. [click here for more about how it works](des_nat.html)

 **Relevant Skills:** Mechanical Design (SolidWorks)